Going With the Flow: The Influence of “Groupthink” on Mediation Outcomes

 Florida Supreme Court Certified Circuit Civil Mediator

-What do the Bay of Pigs invasion, the bombing of Pearl Harbor and the Spacepeople around table all sharing thoughts with hands in the air Shuttle Challenger disaster have in common?
+What do the Bay of Pigs invasion, the bombing of Pearl Harbor and the Space Shuttle Challenger disaster have in common?
 Answer: They all have been cited as examples of how “groupthink” can lead to disastrous consequences.
 In better understanding the phenomenon of groupthink, and being better able to spot it when it begins to negatively affect decision-making in a group dynamic, it may be possible to make mediations more effective.

 In the early morning of April 17, 1961, small boats filled with armed Cuban exiles, backed by the U.S. Government, came ashore at Playa Larga on the Southern coast of Cuba.
 The route to Playa Larga took them through a relatively narrow waterway known as the Bay of Pigs, a name which has since become synonymous with well-intentioned but futile military action.
 Their hope was to overthrow the communist government of Fidel Castro and restore democracy to Cuba.
 Hope faded quickly, however, as Castro’s forces overran the invaders in a matter of days.